Extremely cold air from Siberia will send US into deep freeze days before Christmas

 That push of bitterly cold air in February 2021 stressed energy grids in the South, most notably in Texas, where there was a deadly, multiday power grid failure.
 "This round of cold will undoubtedly increase the energy demand across a wide swath of the nation due to the increased demand for heating purposes," added Buckingham.

 This time around, Texans will likely find themselves shivering again.
-Low temperatures later next week are forecast to settle near records just below zero in Amarillo and in the teens around Dallas.
-Near-freezing temperatures could also threaten crops in far southern Texas around Christmas.
+Low temperatures later next week are forecast to settle in the teens in Amarillo and in the lower 20s around Dallas.
+Near-freezing temperatures could also threaten crops in far southern Texas during Hanukkah and around Christmas.

 In Chicago, there have been four instances when the mercury failed to reach 10 degrees Fahrenheit on Christmas Day, with the coldest reading coming in 1983 when it was below zero all day.
 Currently, temperatures are projected to just be in the teens for the holiday in the Windy City.